-Elena Rybakina continues to face criticism for withdrawing from the Japan Open after reaching the semifinal.
-Fans and media alike are calling out Rybakina for conveniently taking an exit as she only needed to make it to the semifinal to secure herself a spot on the upcoming WTA Finals in Riyadh.
+Elena Rybakina continues to face criticism for withdrawing from the Japan Open after reaching the semifinals.
+The Kazakh needed to make it to the last four to secure a spot in the WTA Finals in Riyadh, and she pulled out after her quarterfinal win, citing back issues.

 "I hate being like, 'Oh, I feel bad for the tournament guy,' but that does stink.
 Like make the semis and just dip out."